kmadridr/check-in-service/README.md

-# Check-In Service
+# MainTicket Service

-The Check-In Service is a lightweight backend that enables event check-in functionality.
-It is built using Python, SQLite, and FastAPI.
+The MainTicket Service is a lightweight backend that enables event check-in functionality.
+Built using Python, SQLite, and FastAPI.

 ## Features